Prerequisites: Graduate standing is required.

 Prerequisites: Junior standing.

 Description: Wildland plants that are important to grassland and shrubland ecosystem management and production.
-Distribution, utilization, classification, identification (including identification by vegetative parts), uses by Native Americans, and recognition of grasses, fords, shrubs, exotic and wetland plants.
+Distribution, utilization, classification, identification (including identification by vegetative parts), uses by Native Americans, and recognition of grasses, forbs, shrubs, exotic and wetland plants.

 Prerequisites: Junior standing.